guildxyz/guild-pin-contract/README.md

 ## Verification

-For source code verification on block explorers, you can use the Etherscan plugin:
+For source code verification on block explorers, you can use the Verify plugin:

 ```bash
 npx hardhat verify [contractAddress] [constructorArguments] --network [networkName]
 ```

-For more detailed instructions, check out it's documentation [here](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan#usage).
+For more detailed instructions, check out it's documentation [here](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify#usage).

 ## Linting